warmana/cloudant-docs-fork/source/includes/api/_attachments.md

 The content type corresponds to a [MIME type][mime].
-For example, if you want to attach a `.jpg` image file to a document, you would specify the attachment MIME type as `image/jpeg`.
+For example, if you want to attach a `.jpg` image file to a document, you specify the attachment MIME type as `image/jpeg`.

 <aside class="warning">As a best practice, keep attachments small in size and number because attachments can impact performance.</aside>